Type of carbon fiber

 MOUNTAIN BIKE SERIES

-The Scale 29ers and 26ers are designed for maximum efficiency and minimal weight.
-These bikes have modest amounts of front suspension and are the lightest in their class.
+The Scale is designed for maximum efficiency and minimal weight.
+This bike has modest amounts of front suspension and is the lightest in its class.

-The Spark 29ers and 26ers are suitable for everyday riders as well as for Endurance racers.
-These bikes have more suspension travel than the Scales but are still very weight conscious.
+The Spark is suitable for everyday riders as well as for endurance racers.
+This bike has more suspension travel than the Scale but is still very weight conscious.

 The Genius is a full suspension bike designed to handle any trail, any time.
 It's the ultimate trail bike suitable for marathons and multi-day stage races.

 The Genius LT is the ultimate Enduro machine.
 Its added suspension travel makes it ideal for all technical descents and its pedaling efficiency will get you up any mountain.